Mahmoudrda/Tag-Detector/README.md

-# Tag Checker
+# Tag Detector

 A comprehensive Python tool for detecting marketing and analytics tags on websites, including Google Tag Manager, Tealium, Meta Pixel, TikTok Pixel, and more.

 ## Overview

-Tag Checker analyzes websites to detect the presence of various marketing and analytics tags.
+Tag Detector analyzes websites to detect the presence of various marketing and analytics tags.
 It performs both static HTML analysis and dynamic JavaScript execution to catch tags that load progressively or after user interaction.

 ## Features